Current accounts: what to check

 Some banks may require current account holders to pay in a minimum amount each month, or make a minimum amount of transactions.

 Some accounts, usually calling themselves 'premium' or a similar word implying a superior service, also offer certain privileged facilities for a charge every month.

 What's on offer varies between providers: Natwest's Reward Silver account offers holders the chance to get cash back on bills paid by direct debit as well as ticket purchases for various events including theatre shows, concerts and more.

 While the TSB Platinum Account comes with the promise of no fees on a planned overdraft of £300 in addition to travel insurance, AA breakdown cover and card protection.

 Whether these accounts are worthwhile will completely depend on how many of the benefits are actually put to use, however.

 Many bundled extras such as identity theft insurance or mobile phone insurance that are often unnecessary either because the cover they offer is slight and unlikely to ever pay out or because it duplicates cover offered by home insurance policies that most people have already.

-In all cases packaged accounts are definitely worth researching first.
+In all cases packaged accounts are definitely worth researching albeit with caution.